3sanket3/3sanket3/content/posts/2019-05-13---how-to-deploy-nodejs-app-to-heroku.md

 description: "This tutorial will cover how to deploy the Node.js project to Heroku - the cloud application platform.
 We will have our application up by running just few commands"
 ---

 This tutorial will cover how to deploy the Node.js project to Heroku - the cloud application platform.
-We will have our application up by running just few commands.
+We will have our application up by running few commands.

 Assuming you have any node.js app that you want to publish.
-If not, I have listed the steps in [this tutorial](https://3sanket3.com/posts/how-to-setup-basic-node-server) and codesandbox for the same is [here](https://codesandbox.io/embed/79wz0k0v1) to set up the basic app.
+If not, I have listed the steps in [this tutorial](https://3sanket3.com/posts/how-to-setup-basic-node-server).
+The codesandbox for the same is [here](https://codesandbox.io/embed/79wz0k0v1) to set up the basic app.

 ## Prerequisite